 In 2006, ANEW helped them start a Home Nursing programme by sharing the syllabus and course content currently followed at ANEW.

-Lalitha Nagesh had volunteered at ANEW as a Spoken English teacher to the home nursing girls.
+Lalitha Nagesh had volunteered at ANEW as a Spoken English teacher for the home nursing course.
 She has taken ANEW’s reach to Karnataka.
-In 2008, when she and her family shifted to Bangalore ANEW was her inspiration to start Mahila Unnati Koota (Munnota) Charitable Trust.
+In 2008, when she and her family shifted to Bangalore, ANEW was her inspiration to start Mahila Unnati Koota (Munnota) Charitable Trust.
 She spent time understanding ANEW’s programs – the course, its requirements and its challenges – and started Munnota with guidance from ANEW’s founders.
 Munnota offers training in home nursing and computers.
 English training and counselling are the other two aspects where Munnota follows ANEW’s footsteps.

-Jenny, from Hyderabad in Andhra Pradesh,had seen and heard about ANEW through social media.
-She approached ANEW in 2012, to understand the ground work that needs to be done to start Mokha as an NGO, in her hometown.
+Jenny, from Hyderabad in Andhra Pradesh, had seen and heard about ANEW through social media.
+She approached ANEW in 2012, to understand the ground work required to start Mokha as an NGO, in her hometown.

 Born2Win TRUST, Chennai

-Swetha, founded the trust Born2Winin 2013to create a platform to promote equal participation and integration of the transgender with the mainstream.
+Swetha, founded the trust Born2Win in 2013 to create a platform to promote equal participation and integration of the transgender community with the mainstream population.
 Having just started Born2Win, Swetha, a transgender herself, connected with ANEW to reach out to social workers to help her raise awareness about the cause.
-Believing in her enthusiasm and commitment, ANEW has since given her and her organisation all the moral support needed and introduced her to various organisations and Rotary clubs to give a ear to the plight of transgenders and to open doors for their mainstream employment.
+Believing in her enthusiasm and commitment, ANEW has since given her and her organisation all the moral support needed and introduced her to various organisations and Rotary clubs, to draw attention to the plight of transgenders and to open doors for their mainstream employment.
 On her request, ANEW has also allotted a computer and trained a trainer for a Basic Computer Program at their centre.

 Sevalaya, a registered charitable Trust established in 1988, is a leading NGO in Chennai that houses and educates disadvantaged boys and girls in Thiruninravur.
 Sevalaya approached ANEW when they wanted to start a nursing course at their premises in 2015.
 ANEW decided to mentor and guide them through their first batch.